G0DSP33D/ClinicBookingApplication/README.md

-# Clinic App
+# Clinic Appointment Booking App

 ## Group 4
-Alden Lien, David Macababayao, Frank Ma, Joshua Kim, Arhum Ladak
+Made by: Alden Lien, David Macababayao, Frank Ma, Joshua Kim, Arhum Ladak

 ###### Made to be used on Industry Standard Monitor Resolutions (at least 1080p)